Sonnet 567

 All hope to Hell there seeming tossed,

-Who can bear this pain?
+Who could bear this pain?

 I see you now upon the heather